ncent-archive/ncent.github.io/Request For Startups/Request For Startsup.md

 GameCent solves those problems by aiming to incentivize multiplayer gaming.
 Referring your friends for bonus points, loot, and "XP" is not a new concept, but GameCent is looking to take it to the next level.
 Hard to coordinate with new people you just met alone?
 GameCent can incentive teamwork by aligning team rewards.

 #### Existing Institutions we are looking to Disrupt
 Xbox Live, Playstation Network, Steam, and more

+For more information contact kk@ncnt.io